Federal Dependencies of Venezuela: Reefs

-Coral reefs form one of the most outstanding and valuable ecosystems on the planet, thanks to their enormous biodiversity, their high productivity, their appreciated fishing resources and their spectacular scenic beauty, which makes them highly complex and fragile.
+Coral reefs form one of the most valuable ecosystems on the planet, thanks to their biodiversity, their high productivity and their appreciated fishing resources.
 Six of the twelve islands of the Federal Dependencies have recent reef formations.
 Venezuela has some of the most important reef formations in the Caribbean, such as the complex reefs of Las Aves Archipelago and Los Roques.